 Spores thrive on moisture, so expect it to grow in areas that get and stay wet:

 - Bathrooms with poor ventilation, especially shower ceilings and tile grout lines.

 - Basements near hot water heaters and sump pumps.

 If you can see it, you probably can get rid of it with a little elbow grease, soap, and water.
 More stubborn forms usually succumb to a solution of 1:9 bleach-to-water.
 Spray and wipe.

-Don’t bother buying a hardware store petri-dish kit, which claims to help identify airborne mold: it doesn’t.
-The kits might grow some spores for you—they’re always present in indoor air—but the kits can’t guarantee that a statistically significant number of spores are flying around, and they don’t confirm the presence of dead spores (they can be harmful, too) or determine baseline levels in order to compare results after remediation.
+Don’t bother buying a hardware store petri dish kit, which claims to help identify airborne mold: It doesn’t.
+The kits might grow some spores for you — they’re always present in indoor air — but the kits can’t guarantee that a statistically significant number of spores are flying around.
+Also, kits don’t confirm the presence of dead spores (they can be harmful, too) or determine baseline levels in order to compare results after remediation.

 To get rid of mold that you suspect is serious, your best bet is an independent consultant with credentials.
 Lastly, be sure to ask your agent regarding the relationship between home insurance and mold coverage.